NGC 4041

 NGC 4041 is the New General Catalogue identifier for a spiral galaxy in the northern circumpolar constellation of Ursa Major.
 It is located an estimated 70 million light years from the Sun.
+It was discovered by the German-British astronomer William Herschel on 19 March 1790.

 The morphological classification of SA(rs)bc indicates this is a spiral galaxy the lacks a bar; the 'rs' means it has a weakly-formed ring structure, and the 'bc' indicates the spiral arms are moderately to loosely wound.

 The galaxy is inclined by around 20° to the line of sight from the Earth.
 It is forming new stars at the estimated rate of 4.10 yr^{−1}, which is fairly typical for a galaxy of this morphology.
 The star formation rate is much higher in the central region, which may be the result of recent merger with a dwarf galaxy within the last 100 million years.